-- S. Robert Diener commented that this proposal is a good deal; and 3) Mike Logan (Finance Committee) commented that the District would do well in going forward with the proposal. - It was moved, seconded, and carried (5-0) to extend the meeting to 11:00 p.m. - It was moved by Director Hacaj, seconded by Director Sherris-Watt, to adopt Resolution No. 2020-07 of the Board of Directors of the Kensington Police Protection and Community Services District establishing a Debt Issuance Policy for future obligations, carried (4-1) by the following roll call vote: AYES (Directors Sherris-Watt, Nottoli, Hacaj and Deppe); and NOES (Director Modavi).
+- It was moved, seconded, and carried (5-0) to extend the meeting to 11:00 p.m. - It was moved by Director Hacaj, seconded by Director Sherris-Watt, to vote to adopt Resolution No. 2020-07 of the Board of Directors of the Kensington Police Protection and Community Services District establishing a Debt Issuance Policy for future obligations, carried (4-1) by the following roll call vote: AYES (Directors Sherris-Watt, Nottoli, Hacaj and Deppe); and NOES (Director Modavi).